 For certain kinds of drugs, you can use the plan's network mail services.
-Generally, the drugs available through mail service are drugs that you take on a regular basis for a chronic or long-term medical condition.
-The drugs that are not available through the plan's mail-order service are marked with [NDS]
+Generally, the drugs available through mail services are drugs that you take on a regular basis for a chronic or long-term medical condition.
+The drugs that are not available through the plan's mail-order service are marked with [NDS] in our Drug List.]